 Resource companies are beginning to see opportunity as copper drives the green energy revolution.

 Analysts have been heralding the arrival of the renewable energy revolution for some time, and in recent years we’ve started to see hard movement towards renewables.
-According to Bloomberg New Energy Finance, a total of $332.1 billion globally was invested in clean energy in 2018, making 2018 the fifth year in a row that saw more than $300 billion in clean energy investments.
+According to Bloomberg New Energy Finance, a total of US$332.1 billion globally was invested in clean energy in 2018, making 2018 the fifth year in a row that saw more than $300 billion in clean energy investments.
 According to the International Energy Agency, global renewable energy capacity is expected to rise by 46 percent from 2018 to 2023.
-The number of EVs on the world’s roads is expected to hit 13 million by 2020, a more than threefold increase from 3.7 million in 2017.
+The number of EVs on the world’s roads is expected to top 25 million vehicles by 2025 according to JP Morgan.

 Renewable energy technologies can use up to five times more copper than their conventional counterparts, meaning the rise of green energy initiatives could spark major growth in the global copper market.
-Global copper demand is expected to rise by 4.2 percent to 36 million metric tons by the end of 2019, according to data by Freedonia Group.
+Global demand reached 23.6 million tons in 2018 and is expected to grow at a 2.6 percent compound annual growth rate to reach nearly 30 million tons by 2027.

 China remains at the forefront of EV development.
 China is already the largest EV market in the world by far, and the Chinese state expects one-fifth of all vehicles sold in the country to be EVs by 2025.
 This unprecedented focus on EV development is largely in response to China’s historic struggles with urban air pollution over the past several decades.
 As a means of combating carbon emissions, the Chinese government has committed to encouraging and supporting the EV industry with a subsidy of up to 110,000 yuan (about US$16,585) for EV buyers.
 The state is also offering a financial incentive for manufacturers and investing further in public infrastructure for EVs.
 As a result, China is now home to six of the world’s 10 largest EV manufacturers.
 The rise of China’s EV market is driving massive copper demand in the country.
 In January 2019, Chinese copper imports reached 479,000 thousand tons.